EdwinWenink/archive_fever/content/posts/32-bibtex_dynamic_path_w_spaces.md

 **However**...

-I'm using Mendeley as my reference manager, and in the past exported a group of references automatically to a `bib` file.
+I'm using Mendeley as my reference manager, and in the past exported a group of references manually to a `bib` file.
 However, currently I'm updating my references very frequently so that manual copying becomes an annoyance.
-It turns out that Mendeley has a BibTeX synchronization option that keeps `bib` files up to date.
+It turns out that Mendeley has a BibTeX synchronization option that keeps `bib` files up to date automatically.
 You can either synchronize one `bib` file for your whole bibliography, or create a `bib` file per group of references.
 The latter option is appropriate for me, because I grouped together all references for my thesis.
 Unfortunately, you cannot choose an export folder per group.